 As our understanding of the many causes of health disparities expands, the need for researchers who are able to conduct transdisciplinary and interdisciplinary research becomes increasingly crucial.
 The Partnership offers undergraduate and graduate training programs designed to provide opportunities for outstanding students to successfully conduct competitive biomedical research at CCNY and/or MSK, as well as to provide mentorship and guidance for career decisions.

 The overall goals of the training program are:

 - To increase the number of competitively trained, underrepresented minority students who enroll in and complete MD, PhD or MD/PhD programs and

 - To increase the number of these students who pursue cancer-related research careers.

-Continuum of Undergraduate Research Training (COURT)
+Partnership Undergraduate Research Training (PURT)

-The CCNY-MSKCC Partnership Graduate Program
+The CCNY-MSKCC Partnership Graduate Training Program